 About

-Edward R. Mariano, MD, MAS, FASA, is a graduate of Georgetown University School of Medicine.
+Edward R. Mariano, MD, MAS, FASA, FASRA is a graduate of Georgetown University School of Medicine.
 He completed his anesthesiology residency at Stanford University Medical Center and pediatric anesthesiology fellowship at Stanford’s Lucile Packard Children’s Hospital with a special interest in regional anesthesiology and acute pain medicine (RAAPM) for children.
-He is double board-certified by the American Board of Anesthesiology and is a Fellow of the American Society of Anesthesiologists.
+He is double board-certified by the American Board of Anesthesiology (Anesthesiology and Pediatric Anesthesiology) and is a Fellow of the American Society of Anesthesiologists (ASA) and Fellow of the American Society of Regional Anesthesiology and Pain Medicine (ASRA).

 He joined the Department of Anesthesiology at the University of California, San Diego (UCSD), in 2004, where he founded the RAAPM program.
 While working full-time, he also earned a Master of Advanced Studies degree in clinical research.
 He served as RAAPM Division Chief at UCSD until 2010, pioneering the use of continuous peripheral nerve blocks for patients having same-day surgery and founding the first one-year RAAPM Fellowship in California.
 From 2013 to 2016, Dr. Mariano took the lead in achieving accreditation status for all RAAPM fellowship programs nationwide through the Accreditation Council for Graduate Medical Education (ACGME), and the RAAPM fellowship program at Stanford that he directed was one of the first nine programs to become ACGME-accredited.